argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 * `usernameSecret` and `passwordSecret` refer to secrets where username and/or password are stored for accessing the repositories
 * `tlsClientCertData` and `tlsClientCertKey` refer to secrets where a TLS client certificate (`tlsClientCertData`) and the corresponding private key `tlsClientCertKey` are stored for accessing the repositories

+#### GitHub App repositories

+* `githubAppPrivateKeySecret` refers to the secret where the GitHub App private key is stored for accessing the repositories
+* `githubAppID` refers to the GitHub Application ID for the application you created.
+* `githubAppInstallationID` refers to the Installation ID of the GitHub app you created and installed.
+* `githubAppEnterpriseBaseUrl` refers to the base api URL for GitHub Enterprise (e.g. `https://ghe.example.com/api/v3`)
+* `tlsClientCertData` and `tlsClientCertKey` refer to secrets where a TLS client certificate (`tlsClientCertData`) and the corresponding private key `tlsClientCertKey` are stored for accessing GitHub Enterprise if custom certificates are used.

 ### Repositories using self-signed TLS certificates (or are signed by custom CA)